vinitgirdhar/ledgerly/README.md

 4. Test on mobile and desktop.
 5. Submit a pull request with a clear description.

-## 📄 License

-MIT License – see LICENSE file for details.

----

 Built with ❤️ for India’s neighborhood shop owners.